FACTBOX-Countries rally round Lebanon after Beirut blast

 Countries and international organisations lined up on Wednesday to help Lebanon after a massive warehouse explosion sent a blast wave across Beirut, killing at least 100 people and injuring nearly 4,000.

 Below are details of some of the international assistance offered.
-BRITAIN - A five million pound ($6.6 million) aid package including search and rescue help and expert medical support.
+BRITAIN - A 5 million pound ($6.6 million) aid package including search and rescue help and expert medical support.

 CYPRUS - Two helicopters, 10 rescuers and eight rescue dogs.
 The Cypriot foreign minister said Nicosia had chartered a plane to deliver medical supplies and repatriate any Cypriots who wanted to leave Beirut.
 About 50 have already accepted the offer.